 Answer to a divorce petition - D8b.
 You use this form if your spouse has filed a divorce petition but you want to defend it - either because you don't think the marriage has broken down irretrievably or because you don't agree with what your spouse has said in the divorce petition.

 Application for a decree nisi - D84.
 Once the respondent has agreed to the divorce, you use this form to ask for the decree nisi to be granted.
 You also complete a form D80 confirming that the details given in the acknowledgement of service (D10) are true.
 There are different versions of the D80 (D80A, D80B and so on) depending on what the grounds for divorce are.

 Application for decree nisi to be made absolute - D36.
-From six weeks after the decree nisi has been granted, you use this form to apply for the decree absolute, finalising the divorce.
+From six weeks and a day after the decree nisi has been granted, you use this form to apply for the decree absolute, finalising the divorce.

 From Autumn 2021 (or perhaps later), divorce law will change.
 Divorce will be on a 'no-fault' basis, to encourage amicable proceedings.
 The whole divorce process will become much simpler and easier.